linz/topo-workflows/docs/labels.md

 k get pods -n argo -l "app.kubernetes.io/component=server"
 ```

-Find all pods deployed from linz/topo-workflows, Kubernetes does not work with "/" so repository names are replaced with "\_\_"
+Find all resources deployed from linz/topo-workflows github repository, Kubernetes does not work with "/" so repository names are replaced with "\_\_"

 ```bash
 k get all -A -l "linz.govt.nz/git-repo=linz__topo-workflows"